 There are so many things you can do with these beautiful creations.
 These top 10 gardening ideas for fairy gardens can make the sailing much smoother.
 And prevent the potential pitfalls of poor planning!

-What you have found to be essential information when it comes to designing, preparing, or maintaining your fairy garden?
+What have you found to be essential information when it comes to designing, preparing, or maintaining your fairy garden?
 Please share your stories, pictures and the rest with me by sending me an email at email@example.com

 If you enjoyed this article please share it on your preferred social media platform and help us grow!